-Submit the allocation fee based on the annual HTC allocation amount (if not already paid at carryover).
-(See Chapter 8)
+Submit the allocation (IRS Form 8609) fee based on the annual HTC allocation amount (if not already paid at carryover) (refer to Chapter 8).
+Complete a Fee Remittance Form and mail it with the payment to Minnesota Housing.

 Chapter 7 - Projects Financed by Tax-Exempt Volume Limited Bonds Seeking HTCs